Laura Feiersinger: SC Sand, 2016–2018

 Feiersinger moved to SC Sand ahead of the 2016–2017 season in order to get more regular playing time.
 During her first season with the club she was runner-up for the 2016–17 DFB-Pokal Frauen.
-She left SC Sand after two seasons, 39 regular season appearances and 5 goals.
+Laura left SC Sand after two seasons, in which she made 39 regular season appearances and scored five goals.

 FFC Frankfurt, 2018–2023

-Feiersinger signed Bundesliga side 1.
+Feiersinger signed for Bundesliga side 1.
 FFC Frankfurt ahead of their 2018–2019 season on a two-year contract.
 During her first year with the club she made 21 appearances, scoring 10 goals.

+On 26 May 2023, Frankfurt announced that Feiersinger had chosen to terminate her contract and would leave the club in the summer in order to "pursue a fresh challenge" at the age of 30.
+In total, she spent five years at the club, making over 100 appearances in all competitions and scoring 23 goals.

-AS Roma, 2023-2024
+AS Roma, 2023–2024

-Feiersinger signed with AS Roma and won Italian double with the team.
+On 28 June 2023, Feiersinger signed with Italian club AS Roma on a two-year contract.
+She won the Italian double (Serie A and Coppa Italia) with the team during the 2023–2024 campaign.

 1. FC Köln, 2024-

-Feiersinger signed with 1.
-FC Köln in June 2024.
+On 1 June 2024, Feiersinger sealed a return to German football by signing with Bundesliga side 1.
+FC Köln on a deal until 2026.

 International career

 She has been a member of the Austrian national team since 2010.
 With Austria she won the 2016 Cyprus Cup.
 She was part of the squad which qualified and went to their first major tournament, the UEFA Women's Euro 2017 in the Netherlands.
 The team did exceptionally well, reaching the semi-finals which it lost to Denmark on penalty shots.
 Feiersinger played every single minute of the tournament for Austria.

-Feiersinger was part of the squad that was called up to the UEFA Women's Euro 2022.

-International goals

-Scores and results list Austria's goal tally first: